1914 Dashnak Congress at Erzurum: Conclusion

-The rejection by the Ottoman Armenians of that one condition led to serious consequences for themselves.
 Learning of a possible conflict with Russian Armenians, the Ottoman government in September 1914 decided that the aliens (Russian Armenians) and Turkish Armenians would be a liability in a war against Russia.
 This incidentally proved of inestimable benefit to the Allies.
 For if the whole Armenian nation had gone against Russia, that country might have encountered defeat instead of victories early in the war.
 The Central Powers could have transferred large armies from the Eastern to the Western Front already in 1915 instead of 1917 with the result of such agreement.

 It is claimed that the proposal was developed by the German Intelligence Bureau for the East, headquartered in Istanbul.
 The Intelligence Bureau for the East was established on the eve of World War I dedicated to promoting and sustaining subversive and nationalist agitations in the British Indian Empire and the Persian and Egyptian satellite states.
 It was involved in early plans for war and the Ottoman Caliph's decision to declare Jihad.

 The Ottoman Empire dismantled the Armenian reform package on December 16, 1914, just after the first engagement of the Caucasus Campaign during the Bergmann Offensive on November 2, 1914.
 On the other side, the Tsar visited the Caucasus front on December 30, 1914, telling the head of the Armenian Church that "a most brilliant future awaits the Armenians".

+Legacy

+The Erzurum negotiations challenge claims invoked by denialists of the Armenian genocide that the Armenian Revolutionary Federation (ARF) had constituted a pre-existing Armenian fifth column against the Ottoman Empire.
+The historian Dikran Kaligian states that "the documentary record...[supports that]....the CUP had unsuccessfully attempted to recruit the ARF into organizing Russian Armenians to form a fifth column behind Russian lines once the war began.
+A number of the authors mentioned...deny or diminish this fact because it undermines their contention that the deportation of the Armenian population was justified because the ARF organized such a rebellion behind Ottoman lines."
+The historian Raymond Kévorkian argues that the ARF's rejection was probably anticipated by the CUP, which "had probably not expected the ARF to respond any differently" and sought to lay the groundwork for a later propaganda campaign centered on Armenian "treachery".
+The historian Mark Levene places the episode within the wider wartime practice of states attempting to mobilize minorities inside enemy territory, describing an "inbuilt circularity" in accusations of minority insurgency because "all the belligerents were trying to foment exactly such uprisings among their enemies' 'subject' peoples."